DRC present since:

 Staff on location:

-Italy today is a crossroads for numerous types of migration (known as ‘mixed flows’), and among European countries, it has witnessed the highest relative growth of its migrant population over the last twenty years.
+Italy is a crossroads for numerous types of migration (known as ‘mixed migration flows’), and among European countries, it has witnessed the highest relative growth of its migrant population over the last twenty years.
 Since 1998, the number of immigrants in the country has risen five times, with an increase of 2,023,317 persons between 2007 and 2016 alone.

 Due to recent policy changes and cuts to assistance, local civil society and municipal/regional authorities in Italy are facing increasing difficulty in providing necessary services to displaced people.
-This situation has been further aggravated by the outbreak of Covid-19, which has heavily affected northern Italy and vulnerable groups resident there, including refugees and asylum seekers.
+This situation has been further aggravated by the outbreak of Covid-19, which has heavily affected Italy and vulnerable groups resident there, including refugees and asylum seekers.

 DRC has been present in the Piedmont region since June 2019, when it launched an innovative partnership with local implementing NGO ESSERCI, focusing on strengthening and expanding successful best practices in the reception and integration of migrants, asylum seekers, and refugees.
-This programming has been developed collaboratively between DRC and local actors, and is uniquely tailored to the northern Italian context.
+This programming has been developed collaboratively between DRC and local actors, and is uniquely tailored to the Italian context.

 Furthermore, DRC provides legal aid and social and economic integration programming for refugees and migrants in Piedmont, ensuring that they understand their rights and duties in Italy and Europe, and that they have access to relevant assistance and services promoting integration and social opportunities.